ddervs/latex-outside-numbering/README.md

 # latex-outside-numbering

-This hack adds an option to the listings package in LaTeX.
+This package adds an option to the listings package in LaTeX.
 The option added is `numbers=outside`, which numbers the lines of a block of code on the outside margin of a document (i.e. on the right hand side for odd pages, and on the left for even pages).
 Designed for use in document classes with the 'twoside' option enabled.

-The implementation is shown in `document.tex`, which is easily compiled with
+The implementation is shown in `document.tex`, which is easily compiled by executing
 ```
 pdflatex document.tex
 ```